zeke/vibes/README.md

 - **Use URLs to give the AI specific reference material**.
 You can paste in a URL to a website to give the AI specific reference material for use when generating code.

-- **Start over by making a new file!** If you want to start over, just make a new file.
+- **Start over by making new files** If you want to start over, just make a new file.
 The AI will usually be able to figure out what you want to do based on the context of the project.

-- **Use the Command Palette to open the project in Cursor**.
-You can open the project in Cursor by typing <kbd>cmd + i</kbd> (Mac) / <kbd>ctrl + i</kbd> (Windows/Linux) in the terminal.

 ## Examples